vbookshelf/Offline-Photo-Scrubber/README.md

 This app scrubs out metadata from png and jpg images.

-## How to use

-Simply download the project folder and place it on your desktop.
-Then double click the photo-scrubber.html file.
-The app will open in your browser.

 ## Features

 - Local Processing: Runs completely in the user's browser via vanilla JavaScript.
 Because it doesn’t send images to an external server, it offers absolute privacy.